2stacks/docker-nginx-lb/README.md

 [![ImageLayers](https://images.microbadger.com/badges/image/2stacks/nginx-lb.svg)](https://microbadger.com/images/2stacks/nginx-lb)
 [![GitHub stars](https://img.shields.io/github/stars/badges/shields.svg?style=social&label=Star)](https://github.com/2stacks/docker-nginx-lb)

-Builds an NGINX Loadbalancer to balance the load of two NGINX webservers.
-Webserver content can be updated on the fly by updating files insside of 'my-site' directory.
+Builds an NGINX Loadbalancer to balance the load of two NGINX web servers.
+Web server content can be updated on the fly by updating files inside of 'my-site' directory.
 This project was composed in a folder named 'dock-cp-nginx-lb' which resulted in a project-name of dockcpnginxlb.
 If your folder name differs use your project-name prefix when running validation commands.

-This documentation doesn't cover instalation of docker or docker compose view the following links for more information.
+This documentation doesn't cover installation of docker or docker compose view the following links for more information.
 To get started clone this GitHub repository to a host with docker and docker-compose.

 * [Install Docker](https://docs.docker.com/engine/installaion)
 * [Install Docker Compose](https://docs.docker.com/compose/overview)